biggraph-ai/icebergRouter/README.md

 `vendor-lock.json` records notice-file hashes but does not decide licensing.
 Read code, dataset, checkpoint and embedded third-party terms separately.
 No license was conclusively verified for every public repository in this kit.

 ## Agent entry point
 Read `AGENTS.md`, then `STUDY_ORDER.md`.
 Use the first prompt in `HANDOFF_PROMPTS.md`.
-The deliverables belong in `knowledge/`; new implementation belongs in a separate product repository, not in reference checkouts.
+The deliverables belong in `knowledge/`; new implementation belongs in a separate folder not referring anything existing .

 The audited user blueprint is `IcebergRouter_Implementation_Blueprint_v2_Audited.docx`.
 Keep that original nearby; it is not redistributed or rewritten here. `requirements/PLAN_CONSTRAINTS.md` is a working synthesis of the decisions in this conversation, not a verbatim copy of that document.